 How to Go Rock Pooling with Kids (as young as toddlers)

 One of the things that we always do when we are rock pooling is make sure that our feet are suitably covered – with rocks, limpets and barnacles on the rocks at tide mark we really don’t want sore and cut feet – so wellington boots or jelly shoes are required.

 Once we arrive at the beach it’s time to explore – fill up a bucket with water from the pools and then dip the net in and explore.

 It really is that easy – the sand at the bottom of the pool is often one of the best places to find small shrimps and small fish.

 Do your kids love scavenger hunts?
 Then why don’t you head over and get our FREE Tide Pool Scavenger Hunt printable to take with you when you go?
 It won’t matter whether you are in the UK, USA or elsewhere in the world the objects to find are very general.

 5 Top tips for rock pooling with kids

-Journal the experience afterwards – with the kids even toddlers and preschoolers you can nature journal.
+- Journal the experience afterward – with the kids even toddlers and preschoolers you can nature journal.
 Use photographs, drawings and notes to create a journal of your rock pooling and then you can use it to compare to the next time you head out rock pooling with the kids.